open5e/open5e/source/monsters/tome-of-beasts/D/dragons/cave/index.rst

 * The ceiling collapses above one creature that the dragon can see within 120 feet of it.
-The creature takes 10 (3d6) bludgeoning damage and is knocked prone and restrained (by fallen debris); damage is halved and the creature is not restrained if it makes a successful DC 15 Dexterity saving throw.
+The creature takes 10 (3d6) bludgeoning damage and is knocked :ref:`srd:prone` and :ref:`srd:restrained` (by fallen debris); damage is halved and the creature is not restrained if it makes a successful DC 15 Dexterity saving throw.
 The creature is freed when it or an adjacent ally uses an